Hot stamping: History

 As of 1998, it was one of the most commonly used methods of security printing.

 Foil stamping can be used to make Radio-frequency identification (RFID) tags, although screen printing is faster and cheaper.

+DIY Methods

+Several do-it-yourself (DIY) techniques exist for crafting foiling stamps.
+Notably, the advent of 3D printing technology has empowered enthusiasts to fashion stamps from high-temperature resins.
+When coupled with a conductive wrapper to enhance thermal conductivity within the resin, it becomes possible to attain intricately detailed stamps.